-(A disclaimer before proceeding: As anyone who has read my novel Mistaken Enemy knows, when it comes to politics I take no side—this article in the spirit a pure fun.)
+(A disclaimer before proceeding: As anyone who has read my novel Mistaken Enemy knows, when it comes to politics I take no side—this article in the spirit of pure fun.)

 Continuing its pledge to clean up America, The Trump Administration has declared war on fruits, beginning its campaign by protecting the wellness of our youth.
 The backlash has been unprecedentedly strong.

 “Are you suggesting that by removing fruit from our schools’ menu, our children are going to be healthier?” reporter Miles Meekly harshly questioned a spokesperson for The Department of Education.